Get A Quote

 • Chlorinated polyethylene (CPE): This material commonly insulates power and control cables and is often found in industrial power plants.
 This is a cost-efficient as well as flame- and chemical-resistant option.

-• Nylon: Nylon is a great choice if you need a flexible insulation material.
-Despite being flexible, nylon is tough and exhibits resistance to chemicals, cutting and abrasion.
+• Nylon: This is a great choice if you need flexible insulation.
+Despite being flexible, nylon is tough and resistant to chemicals, cutting, and abrasion.

 Fluoropolymers

 Fluoropolymers are characterized by their high resistance to solvents, acids and bases.
 They are often used in cars and planes because of their unbeatable chemical and temperature resistance.
-There are several types of fluoropolymers that have various advantages of their own:
+Several types of fluoropolymers have various advantages of their own:

 • Polytetrafluoroethylene (PTFE): PTFE is a synthetic material resistant to water, oil, chemicals and heat and has an incredibly high temperature rating, as well.

 • Fluorinated ethylene propylene (FEP): This material is commonly used to insulate plenum cables and is often used in military contexts.
-It has quality processing characteristics and can be used for a variety of applications.
+It has quality processing characteristics and can be used for various applications.

 • Ethylene tetrafluoroethylene (ETFE) and ethylene chlorotrifluoroethylene (ECTFE): Through irradiation, ETFE and ECTFE become thermoset.
 Compared to PFA and FEP, this material is more flexible and strong.

-• Polyvinylidene fluoride (PVDF): PVDF typically comes at a low price, making it used throughout a variety of industries.
-It also has a wide range of benefits, such as being flexible, lightweight, thermally stable and resistant to chemicals, weather, abrasion, heat and fire.
+• Polyvinylidene fluoride (PVDF): PVDF typically comes at a low price, making it used throughout various industries.
+It also has many benefits, such as being flexible, lightweight, thermally stable and resistant to chemicals, weather, abrasion, heat and fire.

 • Thermoplastic elastomers (TPE): TPE is made from a mix of polymers.
 It is often used in both automotive and household appliances.